 Call 3–5 solar companies for free, itemized quotes.
 The quotes should outline all costs and specify the solar equipment included.
 Reviewing multiple quotes helps you find the option that aligns with your budget.

 High-quality solar installations should come with robust workmanship and performance guarantees.
 The workmanship guarantee covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
 The output guarantee ensures an energy generation baseline.
-Strong guarantees reflect a solar provider's confidence in its installations.
+Strong warranties reflect a solar provider's faith in its installations.

 Incentive Amount: